NFU Mutual: Solvency

 The NFU Mutual has asked the Prudential Regulation Authority to reduce the scale of reserves required for it under Solvency II Regulations.
 This is still in place for NFU Mutual.
-In 2022, NFU's Mutual solvency ratio was 218%.
+In 2025, NFU's Mutual solvency ratio, which measures the business' ability to survive the most extreme plausible events, grew from 221% to 238%.

 Governance

 Membership

 The management and conduct of the business is done under the authority of the members/policyholders who are senior to the directors and executives and may dismiss them.

-There are around 900,000 members of the NFU Mutual.
+There are around 925,000 members of the NFU Mutual.
 Under NFU Mutual's articles of association, each policy generates a distinct right to speak and vote at the Annual General Meeting (AGM), scrutinise the accounts, and hold the management to account, as well as an ownership right in the business.
 The AGM has generally been held at the British Motor Museum at Gaydon, Warwickshire and is open to all policyholder members.
 In 2024 it was moved to a Leonardo's Hotels venue off the M69, and in 2025 the venue was transferred to the head office building in the village of Tiddington.